skellis46/slipbox/literature notes/Batson et al - Integrating somatics and science.md

 tags: [embodiment, somatics]
 year: "2012"
 type: "literature"
-status: "in-progress"
-updated: "2022-02-01"
 ---

 # Batson, Quin and Wilson - Integrating somatics and science

 > The overall aim is to continue to promote awareness of models of embodiment for the ‘human-being-as-dancer’ by encouraging the next generation of dance science scholars to encompass theories of lived experience alongside objective and quantitative methodologies.[@batson-2012-integrating p.184]